-1) Start at The Roaches Tea Rooms (or park in a lay-by nearby) and walk north along the lane.
-The outcrops of the Five Clouds and The Roaches to your right have long been a favourite climbing location; the renowned mountaineer Don Williams was one of many climbers who trained here.
+1) The Roaches Walk starts at The Roaches Tea Rooms (or park in a lay-by nearby) and walk north along the lane.
+The outcrops of the Five Clouds and The Roaches to your right have long been a favourite climbing location; the renowned mountaineer Don Williams was one of many climbers who trained at the Roaches.

 The crags and moorland are home to a great range of wild birds; listen for red grouse chuckling in the heather and watch out for birds of prey such as buzzards and sparrowhawks.
-More elusive residents are Bennett’s Wallabies.
-During WW2 a local private zoo released its exhibits into the wild, among which were these Tasmanian marsupials, the descendents of which are still occasionally seen.
+More elusive residents were Bennett’s Wallabies.
+During WW2 a local private zoo released its exhibits into the wild, among which were these Tasmanian marsupials, the descendents of which were still occasionally seen, now these creatures have died out.
 Keep ahead for Royal Cottage.

 2) Some 100m past a gate across the road, fork left along a grassy track for Clough Head.